michigandaily/sink/README.md

 To fetch all JSON files that are specified in `fetch`, run `yarn sink json`.

-### Fetching a CSV file
+### Fetching a text file

+Text files can include HTML, CSS, Markdown, CSV files, etc.

-1. Set the value of `type` to `csv`.
+1. Set the value of `type` to `text`.
-2. Consider this generalized Google Drive CSV URL: <https://drive.google.com/file/d/FILE_ID/>.
-You'll need to click "Get link" in the context menu and then click "Copy link" in the popup in order to get a CSV file's URL.
+2. Consider this generalized Google Drive URL: <https://drive.google.com/file/d/FILE_ID/>.
+You'll need to click "Get link" in the context menu and then click "Copy link" in the popup in order to get a text file's URL.
 3. Set the value of `id` to `<FILE_ID>`.

-To fetch all CSV files that are specified in `fetch`, run `yarn sink csv`.
+To fetch all text files that are specified in `fetch`, run `yarn sink text`.

 ### Fetching everything